kshitijmishra27/DSA-practice/README.md

 # DSA-practice

-these are the questions of Trees that i solved while doing LeetCode and practicing DSA
+Here are Some of the questions of DSA that i solved while doing LeetCode and Learning DSA